 - 2. Gently invert the 1000 ml amber HDPE bottle, thoroughly mixing the sample, and decant 100 ml into a graduated cylinder. - 3.
 Place a combusted 25 mm GF/F onto the filter base, which is mounted on a vacuum bell jar, and replace tower.
 Place an acid washed 125 ml narrow mouth HDPE bottle directly under the filter base.
 The filter is used as a replicate for Chlorophyll-a analysis (see Chlorophyll-a method); therefore, filtering must be performed in the dark. - 4.
 Filter the sample under low pressure (<7 in Hg).
 Collect 100 ml of the filtrate in the narrow mouth HDPE bottle.
 Do not rinse the filter tower with DIW if you still need to filter the DOC sample.
 Only rinse the filter towers between sample depths.
 Carefully remove the bell jar, cap the nutrient bottle (one bottle is used for analysis of all nutrients) and immediately freeze sample (nutrient samples can be kept on the floor of the lab during the filtration process, then placed at -20°C).
-Store frozen until analysis.
+Store frozen until analysis. - 5.
+Prepare at least one filtration blank for nutrients by filtering DI water through the filter tower apparatus.
+This should be done before starting the sample filtration.

-- 1. Add the following volumes of stock solution (Table 16) to 10 ml of DI water in acid rinsed 25 ml test tubes.
+- 1. Add the following volumes of stock solution (Table 1) to 10 ml of DI water in acid rinsed 25 ml test tubes.
 These tubes will serve as calibration standards. - 2.
 Pipet exactly 10 ml of sample into 25 ml test tubes. - 3.
 Add 1 ml of mixed reagent to each tube and vortex. - 4.
 Allow color to develop for at least 20 minutes but not more than 3 h.

-Table 16.
+Table 1.
 Volume of stock solution used to prepare standard solutions.